 Pack the sunscreen, snacks, water, and patience…depending on which beach you plan to park your towels since some are busier than others–which is why if you keep reading, you’ll find some more in Tampa Bay to explore.

-MORE: The BEST Family-Friendly Beaches in Tampa Bay:
+MORE of the BEST Beaches in Tampa Bay:

-How: Book a Gulf view room at the Opal Sands Resort or Sandpearl Resort right on Clearwater Beach to soak up every last ray of sunshine during the day.
+How: For a staycation–book a Gulf view room at the Opal Sands Resort or Sandpearl Resort right on Clearwater Beach to soak up every last ray of sunshine during the day.
 Take a walk down the beach to find the perfect seashells, enjoy a grouper sandwich from Frenchy’s Rockaway Grill and end the night with Sunsets at Pier 60.